How to choose a puppy from a litter

 • the puppies’ age (they’ll need to be at least eight weeks old before rehoming)

-• the mother’s age and how many litters she’s had (should be fewer than six litters)
+• the mother’s age and how many litters she’s had (should be less than six litters)

 • what the puppies are eating.

-If the puppies (or mother) seem unwell or uncomfortable, don’t hesitate to walk away.
+If the puppies (or mother) seem physically or mentally unwell, don’t hesitate to walk away.
 If you’re worried about their welfare, you can report the breeder.
 See the section on how and where to report below.

 How are the mother and puppies behaving?